Skip Peete

-Skip Peete (born January 30, 1963) is an American football coach who is the running backs coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+Willie "Skip" Peete (born January 30, 1963) is an American football coach who is the running backs coach for the Tampa Bay Buccaneers of the National Football League (NFL).
 Prior to the Buccaneers, he coached running backs for the Los Angeles Rams, Chicago Bears, Dallas Cowboys, and Oakland Raiders.
 He also has experience in college, coaching running backs for two years at UCLA, wide receivers at Michigan State and Rutgers, and both running backs and wide receivers at the University of Pittsburgh.

 Playing career

 In college, Peete was an All-Big Eight Conference wide receiver in 1985 with the Kansas Jayhawks.

 Coaching career

 In 1988, Peete began his coaching career when he became a graduate assistant at the University of Pittsburgh.
 In his final two seasons with Pitt, he coached future Pro Football Hall of Famer Curtis Martin.
 In his two seasons at Michigan State, he coached Muhsin Muhammad and Derrick Mason, who both went on to have successful NFL careers.
 During his stay at UCLA, he coached running back Skip Hicks to back-to-back 1,000 yard rushing seasons and 20 plus touchdowns and a Pac-10 record 55 career touchdowns.